Plandroid Help Documentation

 Remember that you can always override this and drop a part without adding any other parts by holding down the [Alt] key while dropping it.

 To remove a custom auto-added part, choose Remove Auto-Add Parts from the Parts catalog list view context menu.
 This only applies for custom auto-added parts, however.
-Added parts that are defined in the catalog itself cannot be removed in this way.
+Added parts that are defined in the catalog itself cannot be removed in this way, instead you can uncheck the context menu item Use Catalog Auto-Add Parts.

 Go back to How do I?